Banyc/DailyHealthReportZju/README.md

 # DailyHealthReportZju

-Using Selenium to auto submit daily health report
+Using Selenium to submit daily health reports.

 ## Disclaimer